 Nothing causes so much celebration quite like an unexpected snowfall.
-It’s what makes winter winter and adults feel like kids again as they dust of the sledge that’s been hiding in the garage for three years, rifle through their fridges to find the perfect “snowman” carrot and lay on their floor, waving their limbs about like it’s totally normal, all in the name of snow angels.
+It’s what makes winter winter.
+Adults feel like kids again as they dust of the sledge that’s been hiding in the garage for three years.
+Rifle through their fridges to find the perfect “snowman” carrot.
+Lay on their floor, waving their limbs about like it’s totally normal, all in the name of snow angels.
 That said, it’s not all fun and games; not if you have a lawn you love and care for.

-Now more often than not, this disease starts to appear as the snow begins to melt away, but it doesn’t require snow to actually arise.
+Now more often than not, this disease starts to appear as the snow begins to melt away.
+But it doesn’t require snow to actually arise.
 And what’s worst of all, snow mould can actually keep thriving and spreading for as long as the weather stays cool and damp.
 That’s the bad news.
-The good news is, these nasty spots of grey and pink can actually shrink on their own, as the weather warms up and the rainfall subsides.
-That said, this is England, meaning there have been years where the cool, damp weather can last forever and so those diseased spots can last all summer long, and then into the autumn if you’re not careful.
+The good news is, these nasty spots of grey and pink can actually shrink on their own.
+This can happen as the weather warms up and the rainfall subsides.
+That said, this is England, meaning there have been years where the cool, damp weather can last forever.
+So those diseased spots can last all summer long, and then into the autumn if you’re not careful.

-So without further ado, here’s the Joe’s guide to dealing with fusarium (aka snow mould):
+So without further ado, here’s Joe’s guide to dealing with fusarium (aka snow mould):

 3 Symptoms To Look Out For

-- If you spot anything like this, make sure you keep an eye on it because these patches can quickly grow in size and could even reach 12-inches or more in diameter, often merging together so that they create a large area of infected turf.
+- If you spot anything like this, make sure you keep an eye on it because these patches can quickly grow in size.
+They could even reach 12-inches or more in diameter, often merging together so that they create a large area of infected turf.

-- When the conditions are wet, you may be able to notice a white or pinkish web-like substance growing on these patches, particularly at the edges.
+- When the conditions are wet, you may be able to notice a white or pinkish web-like substance growing on these patches.
+This happens particularly at the edges.
 This is a fungal growth and should not be confused with another common (and equally harmful) lawn care disease known as red thread.